spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

   - DNS can resolve the domain `api.spectrocloud.com` or the domain that you have configured for a self-hosted Palette installation.

-- If you want to access cluster metrics, you need to ensure that the [metrics server](https://github.com/kubernetes-sigs/metrics-server) is installed in the cluster.
+- If you want to Palette to display cluster metrics, you need to ensure that the [metrics server](https://github.com/kubernetes-sigs/metrics-server) is installed in the cluster.
 You can install the metrics server by using the following command.